niebert/Handlebars4Code/README.md

 ```
 This command is called and defined in the script section of the `package.json`.
 <!-- END:   src/readme/build_process.md -->
+## Quick Start for Developers
+The followning description might be helpful if you want to browserify the module in the build.
+The build process is defined with script `build.js`.

 ## Build and Compress with Browserify, Watchify, UglifyJS
 The NodeJS modules can use `require()`-command.
 Browsers cannot execute the `require()`-command and other node specific programming features.
 * `Browserify` loads the file `src/main.js` as input file and resolves e.g. the `require()`-command and creates an output file in `dist/handlebars4code.js`